 Put simply, it is a policy that covers one or more rental properties, whether they are flats, condos, single family residences or even commercial space.
 It differs from regular property cover in that it can cover conditions that are unique to rental property.

 Like other types of insurance, it covers damage to your property due to a natural disaster such as a fire, flood, earthquake or tornado.
 It covers damage to your building, and can also cover damage to your possessions such as tools and lawn equipment needed to maintain your property.
 It does not cover the personal possessions of your renters, which is why you should encourage them to take out a separate policy that will insure them against losses.

-There are some other things a landlord insurance policy might cover, including:
+There are some other things a policy might cover, including:

 Coverage can be purchased for only one unit, or multiple ones can also be included in the same policy.
 When buying a multi-unit policy, be sure to read it over carefully so you will know exactly what type of coverage is provided for each property.

 Anyone who is renting his or her property should be certain they are adequately insured.
 An ordinary homeowner’s policy does not provide sufficient coverage in the event there is a loss to your property.
 As such, you could find yourself having to foot the entire bill if you were to experience a loss.
 A standard buildings and contents policy also does not cover you in the event there is a loss of income or for injuries to tenants either.

 It tends to cost more than traditional homeowner’s policy does, simply because it covers a wider variety of circumstances.
 It may be tempting to go for the cheapest deal, but as the expression goes ‘buy cheap, pay twice’: you are better off speaking to a specialist to ensure you are covered for every eventuality, there is little worse than finding you are not covered after a serious incident such as flooding, malicious damage by tenants or storm damage.

 Several things will play a part in how much this insurance costs, including: